zw1454/cs107-FinalProject/docs/documentation.md

 ### Modules

-Each module will server the following purpose:
+Each module will serve the following purpose:
  - overLoad.py - This module contains the code to overload all elementary functions.
  - dualNumbers.py - This module contains the abstract class for handling variables in different equations as dual numbers.
+ - optimizers.py - This module contains four different gradient-based optimizers included for the project extension.

 ### Test Suite